diina-gh/tour/README.md

 # Tour

-Welcome to Tour, your ultimate mobile guide for discovering new places, hotels, restaurants and events for your next vacation.
+Welcome to Tour, your ultimate mobile guide for discovering new places, hotels, restaurants and events in Senegal for your next vacation.
 With our user-friendly interface and extensive list of options, planning your next trip has never been easier.

 Our app offers the following services: